aliasmee/ikev2-radius-vpn-docker/README.md

 * Dynamically generated based on the environment variable （Completed）
 * Combined with Freeradius achieve AAA

+## Currently supported client device
+Only test for the following client device system，You can test on the other system versions and feedback ！
+Mac: 10.11.4
+iOS: 10.2
+Windows: 10
+Android：Download strongSwan APK

 ## Authors
 Name:	Yifeng Han<br>